avlm/tasklist/README.md

 1. `cd` into `backend/`
 2. `make setup` or `make setup.dev` to install dependencies and create/migrate sqlite DB
 3. `make run` to start django server
+4. Leave this running and open another terminal instance

 ## Run Frontend
 1. `cd` into `frontend/`